 Here’s a typical press release format:

-Headline: A title that clearly explains what the release is about – Is it a product launch?
-A new development?
-A corporate restructuring?
+Headline Which Grabs People’s Attention: A title which grabs people’s attention and clearly explains what the release is about – Is it a newsworthy study?
+A product launch?

 Location: Where you are and where the news is taking place